Wondering what to pack for a cruise? These 29 cruise essentials have been deemed “absolute must have accessories” from our amazing community.

 #1 – Cruise Cabin Power Strip

 This is the most purchased cruise accessory out there.
 Why?
 Because we are addicted to our devices.
 Does this make us an “enabler?”
 Let’s not point fingers here.
-Fact; you need your smartphones, cameras, laptops, iPads, video games, e-cigs, C-PAP machines, electric tooth brush, e-readers, e-massagers… umm, I mean.
+Facts are, you need your smartphones, cameras, laptops, iPads, video games, e-cigs, C-PAP machines, electric tooth brush, e-readers, e-massagers… umm, I mean.
 Well, cruise cabins have 2 outlets.
 This is the only cruise-approved power strip out there.
 Get that power!

 We hope that this was helpful for everyone out there asking what to pack for a cruise.